andrewrk/libsoundio/README.md

  0. In ALSA do we need to wake up the poll when destroying the in or out stream?
  0. Detect PulseAudio server going offline and emit `on_backend_disconnect`.
  0. Add [sndio](http://www.sndio.org/) backend to support OpenBSD.
+ 0. Custom allocator support
  0. Support for stream icon.
     - PulseAudio: XDG icon name
     - WASAPI: path to .exe, .dll, or .ico
     - CoreAudio: CFURLRef image file
+ 0. clean up API and improve documentation
+    - make sure every function which can return an error documents which errors it can return

 ## Planned Uses for libsoundio